Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation

 Figure 1: Multi-Agent Counterspeech Framework

-Figure 1: Overview of our proposed multi-agent counterspeech framework.
+Figure 1: Overview of the multi-agent counterspeech framework.

-• Static Retrieval Agent collects background evidence from trusted offline sources.
+• Static Retrieval Agent: Collects evidence from authoritative offline sources.

-• Dynamic Retrieval Agent fetches real-time web content using DuckDuckGo search.
+• Dynamic Retrieval Agent: Fetches real-time web evidence.

-• Summarization Agent ranks and filters combined evidence for clarity and relevance.
+• Summarization Agent: Filters and ranks evidence for clarity and relevance.

-• Counterspeech Generation Agent produces a response grounded in summarized evidence.
+• Generation Agent: Produces counterspeech grounded in summarized evidence.

-This modular design promotes transparency, adaptability, and reliability, ensuring counterspeech remains respectful and evidence-based in dynamic misinformation scenarios.
+This modular design enhances transparency, adaptability, and reliability in dynamic misinformation scenarios.

 Experimental Results